Muterra/donna25519/README.md

 As with Linux, you will be compiling from source and need to build C code.
 Unfortunately we don't have any experience to share here.

 **Note:** this library is *wholly untested* on Mac.
+It should work, but we haven't observed it doing so.
 If you get it running, we would be ecstatic to know.

 # What the fork?